AWhitleyGA/garnet/readme.md

 # Garnet

-Garnet is a collaboration by the instructors of GA's WDI to produce a student data-tracking app that's better than Google Sheets.
+Garnet is a collaboration by the instructors of GA's WDI Program to produce a student data-tracking app that's better than Google Sheets.

 ### Please fork, clone, and contribute!